starting out

 If any players are struggling to serve can use an adapted serve or players can do some beginner solo drills to help them learn the true basics of ball control.
 Remember the key part of this is to keep it FUN.
 Intersperse the skills...

-Starting Out 3.6 – COOL DOWN
+Starting Out: Serves 3.6 – COOL DOWN

 Finish the class with a fun game to bring everyone back together, discuss the class and leave with a smile on their faces!